sacherjj/CasperLabs/integration-testing/client/CasperClient/README.md

 1. Create an account using [CasperLabs Explorer](https://explorer.casperlabs.io/#/) and transfer (free) tokens to the account from the faucet.

-   An account address is a public key looking like
+   An account address is a public key in hex format such as:
    ```
    f2cbd19d054bd2b2c06ea26714275271663a5e4503d5d059de159c3b60d81ab7
    ```

 2. Compile a contract to the [WASM](https://webassembly.org) format, see CasperLabs [contract examples](https://github.com/CasperLabs/contract-examples) to see example contracts and instructions on
 [how to compile](https://github.com/CasperLabs/contract-examples/blob/master/README.md)
 them.